itish-agarwal/My-Contacts-List/README.md

 * Install required node dependencies using `npm install`
 * Fire up the server using `npm start`
 * This will run the server on port 8000.
 Visit 127.0.0.1:8000 to check out your contacts list

+As of now, I am not looking to host it anywhere.
+You are free to use it as much as you want for any of your projects!